Optimal Encoding Schemes for Several Classes of Discrete Degraded Broadcast Channels: Broadcast Z Channels

 \section{Broadcast Z Channels}

-The Z channel, shown in Fig.~\ref{fig:BZChannel}(a), is a binary asymmetric channel which is noiseless when symbol 1 is transmitted but noisy when symbol 0 is transmitted.
+The Z channel, shown in Figure~\ref{fig:BZChannel}(a), is a binary asymmetric channel which is noiseless when symbol 1 is transmitted but noisy when symbol 0 is transmitted.
 The channel output $Y$ is the binary OR of the channel input $X$ and Bernoulli distributed noise with parameter $\alpha$.
 The capacity of the Z channel was studied in \cite{Golomb1980}.
 The Broadcast Z channel is a class of discrete memoryless broadcast channels whose component channels are Z channels.
-A two-user broadcast Z channel with marginal transition probability matrices
+A two-receiver broadcast Z channel with marginal transition probability matrices

 where $0 < \alpha_1 \leq \alpha_2 < 1$, is shown in Fig~\ref{fig:BZChannel}(b).
-The two-user broadcast Z channel is stochastically degraded and can be modeled as a physically degraded broadcast channel as shown in Fig.~\ref{fig:DBZC}, where $\alpha_{\Delta}= (\alpha_2 -\alpha_1)/(1-\alpha_1)$ \cite{BZC}.
-In the NE scheme for broadcast Z channels, the transmitter first independently encodes users' information messages into binary codewords and then broadcasts the binary OR of these encoded codewords.
-The NE scheme achieves the whole boundary of the capacity region for the two-user broadcast Z channel \cite{BZC} \cite{Bike2007}.
-In this section, we will show that the NE scheme also achieves the boundary of the capacity region for multi-user broadcast Z channels.
+The two-receiver broadcast Z channel is stochastically degraded and can be modeled as a physically degraded broadcast channel as shown in Figure~\ref{fig:DBZC}, where $\alpha_{\Delta}= (\alpha_2 -\alpha_1)/(1-\alpha_1)$ \cite{BZC}.
+NE for broadcast Z channels uses the binary OR function to combine each receiver's independently encoded message.
+As shown in \cite{BZC} \cite{Bike2007}, NE achieves the entire boundary of the capacity region for the two-receiver broadcast Z channel.
+In this section, we will show that NE also achieves the entire boundary of the capacity region for broadcast Z channels with more than two receivers.